 Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: Work with the school and local authority to help them understand their child's barriers to attendance.
 Proactively engage with the support offered to prevent the need for more formal support.
 Proactively use data to identify pupils at risk of poor attendance.
 Work with each identified pupil and their parents to understand and address the reasons for absence, including any in-school barriers to attendance.
 Where out of school barriers are identified, signpost and support access to any required services in the first instance.
 If the issue persists, take an active part in the multi-agency effort with the local authority and other partners.
 Act as the lead practitioner where all partners agree that the school is the best placed lead service.
 Where the lead practitioner is outside of the school, continue to work with the local authority and partners.
-Regularly review attendance data and help school leaders focus support on the pupils who need it.
-Hold a termly conversation with every school to identify, discuss and signpost or provide access to services for pupils who are persistently or severely absent or at risk of becoming so.
+Regularly review altendance data and help school leaders focus support on the pupils who need it, Hold a termity conversation with every school to identify, discuss and signpost or provide access to services for pupils who are persistently or severely absent or at risk of becoming so.
 Where there are out of school barriers, provide each identified pupil and their family with access to services they need in the first instance.
 If the issue persists, facilitate a voluntary early help assessment where appropriate.
 Take an active part in the multi-agency effort with the school and other partners.
-Provide the lead practitioner where all partners agree that a local authority service is best placed to lead.
-Where the lead practitioner is outside of the local authority, continue to work with the school and partners.
+Provide the lead practitioner is outside of the local authority, continue to work with the school and partners.